-(2) Pursuant to Section 12-6-6 NMSA 1978 (criminal violations), an agency, LPB, or IPA shall notify the state auditor immediately upon discovery of any apparent violation of a criminal statute in connection with financial affairs.
+(2) Pursuant to Section 12-6-6 NMSA 1978 (criminal violations), an agency, LPB, or IPA shall notify the state auditor immediately[, in writing,]upon discovery of any [alleged] apparent violation of a criminal statute in connection with financial affairs.
 If an agency or IPA has already made a report to law enforcement that fact shall be included in the notification.
-If not immediately known, a follow-up notification shall include an estimate of the dollar amount involved, if known or estimable, and a description of the apparent violation, including names of persons involved and any action taken or planned.
+[The notification shall be sent by e mail to reports@osa.state.nm.us, by facsimile, or by US mail.
+Notifications shall not be made through the fraud hotline.]
+If not immediately known, a follow-up [The] notification shall include an estimate of the dollar amount involved, if known or estimable, and a description of the [alleged] apparent violation, including names of persons involved and any action taken or planned.
+[The state auditor may eause the financial affairs and transactions of the agency to be audited in whole or in part pursuant to Section 12.6.3 NMSA 1978 and 2.2.2.15 NMAC.
+If the state auditor does not designate an agency for audit, an agency shall follow the provisions of 2.2.2.15 NMAC when entering into a professional services contract for a special audit, performance audit, non attest engagement, or attestation engagement regarding the financial affairs and transactions of the agency relating to financial fraud, waste and abuse.]